 The short answer is a cheeky one because all the formulas and rules of thumb are estimates at best.
 Just like selling a house or buying a car, the real number is entirely dependent on what an acquirer is willing to pay for it.
-And that’s where the math gets tricky because you may find two different acquirers looking at the same business and coming up with different valuations.
+That’s where the math gets tricky, because you may find two different acquirers looking at the same business and coming up with different valuations.

 What a buyer is willing to pay for your business is going to depend in large part on what they want to do with it once the acquisition is complete.
 Most commonly, there are three types of people or groups that may be interested in acquiring your business:

 - Individual investors